linklayer/cantact-book/src/tools/socketcan.md

 # SocketCAN

-CANtact supports SocketCAN on Linux.
-Support will depend on which firmware your CANtact is running.

-For more detailed information on using SocketCAN, see the [SocketCAN](/socketcan/socketcan.html) section of this book.
+SocketCAN is supported out of the box.
+Just connect a CANtact to a Linux system and CAN interfaces will appear.
+For details on using SocketCAN devices, see the [SocketCAN](../socketcan/socketcan.html) section of this book.